stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 ## Deciding admissibility

 In this section, I'll describe an algorithm for deciding whether an admissibility graph is valid according to the three axioms.
-Let N be the number of nodes, let E be the number of parent-child relationships, and let D be the number of dependencies.
+Let N be the number of nodes, let E be the number of child-parent relationships, and let D be the number of dependencies.

-1. The *parent-child reflexivity* axiom is easy to verify by checking each node individually.
+1. The *child-parent reflexivity* axiom is easy to verify by checking each node individually.
 This takes 𝒪(N) time and 𝒪(1) space.
-2. Verifying the *ancestor antisymmetry* axiom amounts to detecting non-loop cycles in the graph induced by the parent-child relationships.
+2. Verifying the *ancestor antisymmetry* axiom amounts to detecting non-loop cycles in the graph induced by the child-parent relationships.
 This can be done by checking for back edges via depth-first search (DFS) in 𝒪(N + E) time and 𝒪(N) space.
 The search may need to be restarted at different starting nodes to cover the entire graph; this doesn't affect the asymptotic analysis.
 3. To verify the *dependency admissibility* axiom, define an auxiliary graph as follows:

    - For every node N in the admissibility graph, the auxiliary graph will have two nodes N₁ and N₂.
-   - For every parent-child relationship P → C, the auxiliary graph will have edges C₁ → P₁, C₂ → P₂, and P₁ → C₂.
+   - For every child-parent relationship C → P, the auxiliary graph will have edges C₁ → P₁, C₂ → P₂, and P₁ → C₂.

    Then, to check that a dependency S → T is admissible, it suffices to check that T₂ is reachable from S₁ in the auxiliary graph.
 This can be done with DFS in 𝒪(N + E) time and 𝒪(N) space.
 If we traverse all the nodes T₂ reachable from some source S₁ (e.g., with a depth-first strategy), we discover all the nodes which admit that source, again in 𝒪(N + E) time and 𝒪(N) space.
 By doing this for every source S₁, we can discover all the admissible dependencies in the admissibility graph.
 Any dependencies which weren't discovered (which can be recorded by a hash table) aren't admissible.
 The total expected time complexity is 𝒪(N² + NE), and the worst-case space complexity is 𝒪(N + D).